-COLA’s five-step accreditation approach is designed to streamline the accreditation process and collect all the required information for the improvement of the laboratory’s quality system.
+COLA’s accreditation approach is designed to streamline the accreditation process and collect all the required information for the improvement of the laboratory’s quality system.
 It’s a straightforward process where:

 - First, COLA prepares the laboratories using its educational tools before performing on-site surveys.